bound1ess/dotka/docs/api.md

 # API

-*Remember that `Dotka` here is not a class, but an instance of it (static methods are not in use).*
+*Remember that `Dotka` here is not the class itself, but an instance of it (static methods are not in use).*

 - `Dotka.set_api_key(key)`